Bushes or Shrubs?

 Though many bushes produce beautiful flowers, especially miniature azaleas or peonies, gardeners usually choose them for their leaves, bark, fruit, or habit.
 The hedge should also be disease and pest-resistant and should thrive in the climate, soil, and light conditions around the gardener's property.
 The plant may need to be pollution tolerant if the property is in a large city.

 A bush can be a bit expensive to buy, and most gardeners start with young plants.
 They should be symmetrical, and the root system should be big enough to supply the plant with enough water and nutrients.
 The plants shouldn't have dried, wilted or dead leaves, buds, or stems, and the bark should be healthy.
 When these plants are put into the places the gardener chooses, the area can look a bit bare at first.
-However, the gardener needs to have the patience to allow the plants to fill out.
-In the meantime, you can plant perennials or annuals around the bushes to fill in empty spaces.
+However, the gardener must be patient to allow the plants to fill out.
+In the meantime, you can plant perennials or annuals around the bushes to fill empty spaces.
 When planting, it's also a good rule of thumb to figure that a hedge that will grow to about six feet tall will have a width of about six feet.